Total electron content: Propagation delay

 where q, me, re are the electron charge, mass, and radius, respectively; c is the vacuum speed of light and ϵ0 is the vacuum permittivity.
 The value of the constant is approximately κ ≈ 40.308193 m3·s−2; the units can be expressed equivalently as m·m2·Hz2 to highlight the cancellation involved in yielding delays τ in meters, given f in Hz and TEC in m−2.

 Typical daytime values of TEC are expressed on the scale from 0 to 100 TEC units.
 However, very small variations of 0.1-0.5 TEC units can be also extracted under the assumption of relatively constant observational biases.
 These small TEC variations are related to medium-scale traveling ionospheric disturbances (MSTIDs).
+These ionospheric disturbances are primarily generated by gravity waves propagating upward from lower atmosphere.